-Wisconsin State Freight Plan (in progress).
-Wisconsin is updating its freight plan, which was adopted in 2018.
-The State Freight Plan is a long-range multimodal plan that addresses the state's freight transportation needs and provides a vision for WisDOT's freight program for the next eight years.
+Wisconsin State Freight Plan (2023).
+Wisconsin updated its freight plan in 2023.
+The State Freight Plan is a long-range multimodal plan that addresses the state's freight transportation needs and provides a vision for WisDOT's freight program.

 WisDOT 6-year Highway Improvement Program.
 This highway improvement program covers only the 11,750-mile state highway system which is administered and maintained by WisDOT.